githubnext/copilot-workspace-user-manual/pull-request-tasks.md

 <img src="images/pr-task-timeline-representation.png" width=600 alt="PR task timeline representation"><br>*A “Pull Request” panel includes the title and description of the PR, along with the task*

+After creation, pull request tasks proceed as for issue tasks.
+On completion, you are offered an additional option to update the pull request.